Back to Don's Maps

 Photo and text: translated and adapted from Martin (1910)

-"Site of La Quina after excavations" from Munro (1912) which is noted as being drawn after Dr. Henri Martin - Don), I have found in a layer corresponding to the middle Mousterian, two human astragals (anklebones).
+The site of la Quina has not yet provided any whole human skeleton, despite my extended research, but in a part of the gisement, which bears the symbol c3 (not part of the paper.
+However it is almost certainly layer three in the diagram below 'Site of La Quina after excavations' from Munro (1912) which is noted as being drawn after Dr. Henri-Martin - Don), I have found in a layer corresponding to the middle Mousterian, two human astragals (anklebones).
 As I already announced at the Congress of the AFAS in 1908, these two pieces were lying a few centimetres from each other, and are of the same proportions - they appear to belong to two feet of the same person.

 These two bones, perfectly in place, just behind the former leading edge of the slope, represent the only remains of a skeleton, which was probably destroyed in 1881, when the Pontaroux to Villebois - Lavalette road was made.
-Despite active monitoring by collectors who came to pick up artefacts at that time from under the pickaxes of the workers, abundant flint and bone, as I could prove, were rejected and unrecognized.
+Despite active monitoring by collectors who came to pick up artefacts at that time from under the pickaxes of the workers, abundant flint and bone, as I could prove, were rejected and unrecognised.
 It has probably suffered the fate of most human Mousterian skeletons.

 However we shall examine these two anklebones, because these remnants must not be lost, especially since this bone has a very great importance in human ontogeny.

 The precise position, i.e. the orientation of the first anklebone, could not be recognised, as this bone fell into my hands, as though hit by a hockey stick, from the middle of a mound of sandy clay separated from the archaeological layer.
 However the scrutiny of this layer allowed me a moment later to find the second bone.
+This was the left, it lay almost flat, the head directed to the right.
+No other part of the foot accompanied these two bones, so we can surmise that there was once a disjunction of the skeleton, common elsewhere, which prevented me from finding the other parts of the foot.
+These two bones have all the signs of a fossilized substance, they are devoid of gelatin.

 Text above: translated and adapted from Martin (1910)